Bachelor of Arts in English

 Student Life Opportunities for English Majors

-Rosemont is home to several clubs and extracurricular opportunities, with more forming all the time.
-Many English majors participate in the student-run literary magazine “Thorn”, Rosemont College's own Literary and Art Magazine.
-We are also home to a spoken word club, an improv and scripted theater club, and a book club.
+Rosemont offers 20+ clubs and extracurricular opportunities, with more forming all the time.
+Many English majors participate in the student-run literary magazine, Thorn, Rosemont College's own literary and art magazine.
+We are also home to an improv and scripted theater club, and a book club.

 English Major Careers

 The career possibilities open to Rosemont English majors are endless.
-They become successful lawyers, editors, novelists, investment bankers, professors, magazine writers, teachers, and executives in advertising and public relations, among many other rewarding, prestigious, and lucrative fields.
-Perhaps no other major leads to so many different job possibilities.
+They become successful lawyers, editors, novelists, professors, magazine writers, teachers, and executives in advertising and public relations, among many other rewarding, prestigious, and lucrative fields.

-Experiential learning is a vital component of the Undergraduate College, and the Office of Post Grad Success helps facilitates these experiences to prepare graduates for the transition into the workforce.
+Experiential learning is a vital component of the Undergraduate College, and the Office of Career Services helps facilitates these experiences to prepare graduates for the transition into the workforce.

 Rosemont graduates enjoy professional success in media, non-profit administration, law, communications (including public relations), and more.
 Rosemont English graduates have also earned advanced degrees in Creative Writing and English literature, law, library science, education, and business management.